bytecodealliance/rfcs/accepted/wasmtime-debugging-v3.md

 One could then implement any number of top halves in this world:

 - A gdbstub provider, listening on a TCP socket (via `wasi-sockets`);
-- A DAP provider, listening on a TCP socket or HTTP endpoing (via `wasi-http`);
+- A DAP provider, listening on a TCP socket or HTTP endpoint (via `wasi-http`);
 - A text-mode REPL or a TUI providing a direct machine-monitor debugging experience, similar to old-school `DEBUG.COM`;